jimenasalinasgroppo/MDEF/docs/term2/04-Prototyping for Design.md

 ###**Micro challenge 8** Using CNC to build a card holder
 Me and Ariel and Wen had aligned on that we wanted to build a card holder out of CNC to use with our Perception Board during the Second Fab Lab Challenge.
 While the card holder is a complementary accesory to the overall experience, we felt the holder could really add comfort to children while interacting with our device and help them focus on the question being discussed.

 For the fabrication process, we had Edu's help with the set up of the CNC machine ensuring the thickness of the material (wood) and exporting the file to a code the CNC machine could read.
+For this exploration it was interesting to choose thick wood with carvings instead of thinner wood with press fit.

 ![](../images/MT02/cnc3.jpeg)

 ![](../images/MT02/cnc.jpeg)

 We had to sand the final card holder.
+We were told by Edu that we had to sand for quite a while until the surface was smooth.

 ![](../images/MT02/cnc1.jpeg)

 ## Week 5 - Second Fab Lab challenge